SnapperGPS/snappergps-pcb-2/README.md

 You can also find a summary of the changes in [this video](https://youtu.be/bDywcAplRWk).

-To summarize, V2.0.0 should be easier to use and probably the preferred version for most applications rather than V1.0.0.
+To summarise, V2.0.0 should be easier to use and probably the preferred version for most applications rather than V1.0.0.
 However, if you really want to minimize size and weight, you might still want to look at V1.0.0 since it offers more options for cusomization.

 ## Workflow